ibm-cloud-docs/key-protect/create-key-alias.md

 returns an HTTP `204 No Content` response, which indicates that the alias associated with your key was deleted.

-It takes up to 10 minutes for an alias to be completely deleted from the service.
+It takes up to five minutes for an alias to be completely deleted from the service.
 {: important}

 ## Key Alias FAQ